Watts-College/cpp-527-fall-2021/schedule.md

 <hr>

-**Due {{page.labs.lab-01}}**

 <a class="uk-button uk-button-default" href="../labs/lab-01-instructions.html">LAB-01 Instructions</a>

 <a class="uk-button uk-button-primary" href="{{page.canvas.assignment_url}}">SUBMIT LAB</a>

+**Due {{page.labs.lab-01}}**

 <hr>

 This lab is based upon the famous [Monty Hall Problem](http://www.montyhallproblem.com/).

-Although there was much debate about the correct solution when it was initially introduced there are many concise explanations of the proper solution:
+There was famously much debate about the correct solution when the problem was initially introduced.
+It is now a popular example used to teach conditional probability in statistics.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/9vRUxbzJZ9Y" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 **Using Computing Logic to Build the Game**

 The Monty Hall Problem is a great example of a mathematical problem that might be hard to solve using proofs, but it is fairly easy to solve using simulation.